AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

     2. Test case: Execute a command that modifies data (e.g., `add`, `delete`, `edit`).
     Expected: The data file is updated automatically.
 Changes persist after restarting the application.

-### Appendix: Planned Enhancements
+## Appendix: Planned Enhancements

-1. Enhance searching by senior's `NAME`
+##### 1. Enhance searching by senior's `NAME`

-Currently, the find feature searches names that match singular search terms and returns all entries containing included terms. e.g., `John Tan` will return all seniors names containing john or tan
+Currently, the find feature searches names that match singular search terms and returns all entries containing included terms. e.g., `John Tan` will return all seniors names containing `john` or `tan`.

 The find command tokenizes the user input into individual keywords and performs a case-insensitive, partial match against the `NAME` field.
 A senior is included in the result list if their name contains at least one of the provided keywords (logical OR).
 For example, `find John Tan` will return all seniors whose names contain either `John` or `Tan`.